Cracraft History, Family Crest & Coats of Arms

 - James Cracraft, American historian, professor emeritus of history at the University of Illinois, awarded a Guggenheim Fellowship in 1999

-- Mary M. Cracraft, American Democrat politician, Member, National Labor Relations Board, 1986-91
+- Mary M. Cracraft, American Democratic Party politician, Member, National Labor Relations Board, 1986-91

 - John W. Cracraft, American politician, Member of West Virginia State House of Delegates from Kanawha County, 1867

-- George A. Cracraft, American Democrat politician, Postmaster at Wheeling, Virginia, 1853-57
+- George A. Cracraft, American Democratic Party politician, Postmaster at Wheeling, Virginia, 1853-57

-- Elbridge G. Cracraft, American Democrat politician, Member of West Virginia State House of Delegates from Ohio County, 1870-71; Presidential Elector for West Virginia, 1880
+- Elbridge G. Cracraft, American Democratic Party politician, Member of West Virginia State House of Delegates from Ohio County, 1870-71; Presidential Elector for West Virginia, 1880

 Related Stories +